bhcarpenter/intro-to-programming/lectures/basic_functions.md

 **Variables you define in functions only exist inside of the function.**

 This has a lot of implications, which we will hopefully have time to talk about later in this course.

----
-#Final Thoughts

-All of the functions we have made in this lesson have *side effects*.
-In other words, they change something about the program or display a value.

-Next week we are going to talk about functions that *return values*.
-They can send data back to the code that invokes a function. `Math.min()`, `Math.random()`, and `prompt()` are some examples of built-in functions that return values.